Scott W. Roberts

 In 2004 Roberts was accepted into the Solar System Ambassadors Program, a public outreach program to inform the public about the space exploration, discoveries, and missions of the Jet Propulsion Laboratory and NASA.
 Managed by Kay Ferrari, the Solar System Ambassadors Program is headquartered at JPL in Pasadena, California.

-Roberts has served on the board of directors of the Astronomical Society of the Pacific, and currently serves on the boards of the National Sharing the Sky Foundation, Astronomers Without Borders, and the International Dark-Sky Association.
+Roberts has served on the board of directors of the Astronomical Society of the Pacific, and the International Dark-Sky Association.
+He currently serves on the boards of the National Sharing the Sky Foundation and Astronomers Without Borders.
+In 2019, Scott formed the Explore Alliance to support its members and to recognize exemplary individuals and organizations devoted to exploring the universe across the disciplines of astronomy, microscopy, and terrestrial nature.